smpotts/market_data_quotes/README.md

 National Best Offer (NBO): the best offer(s) on the top of the book.

 ### Run the Order Book
-To run the order book, walk through the following steps
+To run the order book, walk through the following steps:
 1. Go to the project run configurations, and choose "OrderBookApplication" as the Main Class.

 [![run-configs.png](https://i.postimg.cc/g2DSQxz4/run-configs.png)](https://postimg.cc/v44t6H66)